DemandCube/NeverwinterDP/docs/correction.md

 #Terminology

 I think you can find a better name to merge the features and terminology file.
 Need more introduction, description...

+#Common rule for the document

+For the concept, design and architecture document.
+You will need to give a lot of words, description , diagram, exampple.

+For the developments, give as litle as possible.
+Provide a workable example that is easy to setup and run.
+Better have an automation script.
+You can document directly into the code.
+The same rule, the example code should have a litle number of line as possible.
+Avoid the unnecessary dependencies.